w3c/wcag-act-rules/content/rules/7677a9/proposed.md

 #### Passed Example 1

+<a class="example-link" title="Passed Example 1" href="/content-assets/wcag-act-rules/testcases/7677a9/0c6bdb9bd6aa5ccc33b456cd8ca3ad6407ae7f2e.html">Open in a new tab</a>

 This [HTML document][] has device orientation events that cause **no changes** to the content of the web page.

 ```html